COVID-19 pandemic in Australia: Second wave: June–October 2020

-Third wave: June 2021 – present
+Third wave: June 2021 – October 2021

 Victoria recorded no deaths between late October 2020 and August 2021.
-There were then none in New South Wales until 10 July 2021.
+New South Wales recorded their first death of the 2021 wave on 10 July 2021.

 On 18 June in NSW, a SARS-CoV-2 Delta variant COVID-19 cluster in Sydney's Eastern Suburbs had grown to 4 cases.
 On 25 June in NSW, after 22 new cases of the Delta variant brought infections linked to the Bondi cluster to 65 total, an initial lockdown was announced for four Sydney local government areas (LGAs).

 New South Wales recorded its "worst day" of its continuing June 2021 outbreak of the COVID-19 Delta variant on 29 August 2021, with six deaths, and a record 1,218 new local confirmed cases.
 Whilst the daily number of cases continues to increase, at the time this was the highest daily confirmed case total Australia had received on a single day, surpassing Victoria's record in the previous wave.
 However, the recorded COVID-19 deaths is significantly lower than the 41 daily deaths recorded in Victoria during its peak.

 On 30 August in NSW, the Ministry of Health reported four deaths in the previous 24 hours of people confirmed to have had COVID-19.
 One of them, a man in his 50s who died at Dubbo Hospital, is believed to be the first Aboriginal or Torres Strait Islander COVID-19 related death.
 He was not vaccinated.
 The total number of COVID related deaths in NSW reached 149 since the beginning of the pandemic, and 93 during the NSW Delta outbreak.
 The official national death toll broke 1,000 at 1,002.

-On 31 August in Victoria, the deaths of two women were reported, the first COVID deaths in that state since 30 November 2020 which ended a nine-month streak with no fatalities.
+On 31 August in Victoria, the deaths of two women were reported, the first COVID deaths in that state since 30 November 2020, which ended a nine-month streak with no fatalities.